luker983/nsa-codebreaker-2019/task6a/README.md

 In task 5 we learned how to spoof the login of another user to be able to send messages as them.
 Now we have to figure out how to cover our tracks to make sure the real user won't see our messages or get replies from the user we're messaging.
 It really helps to have an idea of how the public key infrastructure is set up for the TerrorTime application to figure out an exploit.

-Every user should have a public and private key that they use to receive and decrypt messages with repectively.
+Every user should have a public and private key that they use to receive and decrypt messages with respectively.
 If the server archives all of these messages, it will only be able to have an encrypted copy.
 And if we have our own public/private key then the real user shouldn't be able to see our spoofed message anyway, right?!
 Something else must be going on for a user with a different private key to be able to decrypt a message we send.
 Let's take a look at what a message looks like to figure out what might be going on.

 ![Message](images/msg.png)